Everything you need to know...

 I currently an integral member of a working strength and conditioning group within Sheffield Hallam, providing support for a number of different athletes and teams

-This course has been designed to situate you in real-world learning environments, to give you the opportunity to undertake work with real athletes as part of your programme of study.
-This gives you the opportunity to develop your knowledge, skills and understanding in the applied setting, to develop your skills and confidence as a practitioner in the field.
+You’ll work with real athletes as part of your programme of study.
+This gives you the opportunity to develop your knowledge, skills and understanding – as well as your confidence as a practitioner in the field.

 This course prepares you for a career in